Skip to content

 • Fast food with 56 or more employees globally or 20 or more employees in Emeryville

-• 14 days in advance
+• Written work schedules at least 14 days in advance

 • Employees can decline unscheduled hours given less than the notice.